jadogg22/homelab/DOCUMENTATION.md

 ## Storage (Longhorn)

 The cluster uses Longhorn for persistent storage.
-A `StorageClass` named `longhorn-replicated` is available.
+A `StorageClass` named `longhorn-replicated` and longhorn is available.

 ### Creating a Persistent Volume Claim (PVC)

 To create a persistent volume, you need to create a `PersistentVolumeClaim` object.
 The storage provisioner will automatically create a corresponding `PersistentVolume`.

 **Example `pvc.yaml`:**

 ```yaml
 apiVersion: v1
 kind: PersistentVolumeClaim